sararom15/exp_assignment3/README.md

 - launch folder: contains the 3 launch files which are the gmapping.launch, the move_base.launch and the simulation.launch.

-Take into account that the explore-lite package must be properly cloned in the workspace.

 # Installation and running procedure
 Before to proceed with the installation of this package, check that all the other involved packages are properly installed.
 I am referring to OpenCV, Gmapping and Navigation Stack for the move_base.
+Take into account that the explore-lite package must be properly cloned in the workspace.
-After that, it is possible to proceed with the installation.
+It is possible to clone the m-explore repository [here](https://github.com/CarmineD8/m-explore) After that, it is possible to proceed with the installation.

 First of all, clone the repository in your workspace.